Close Menu

 Why Magnesium Became the Focus

 Magnesium is essential for life.
 It helps regulate blood sugar and blood pressure, supports bone health, and participates in many chemical reactions that keep cells running.
-It is also the fourth most abundant element in the body, behind calcium, potassium, and sodium.
+It is also the fourth most abundant cation in the body, behind calcium, potassium, and sodium.

 But inside mitochondria, the study suggests, too much magnesium may act less like fuel and more like a brake.
 When magnesium enters mitochondria through a channel controlled by a gene called MRS2, it can slow the cell’s ability to burn sugar and fat efficiently.